pustovitDmytro/logger-decorator/.github/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
+* Supporting Russia's unprovoked and unjustified military aggression against Ukraine in any form.
 * Other conduct which could reasonably be considered inappropriate in a professional setting